To return from any entry to the top of this page, click any date on the left

 Having spent eight years exposing Bexley Council lies and picking fault with all three parties at one time or another, suppressing any relevant issue, especially such a big one, must surely be wrong.
 My personal view is that if one shows favouritism, integrity flies out of the window.
 Publicity may well damage AMAX Estates but being economical with the truth is what Bexley Council does, not this blog, so there is no real alternative to publication so long as everything can be backed up by documentary evidence.

 Getting hold of those documents proved to be a torturous process but they are here now in both paper and electronic format.
-I expected the latter to be a huge bonus but PDF files produce their own problems.

-This is not like the everyday event of Bexley Conservatives lying on Twitter and hoping to fool a gullible population, it is a Bexley Councillor apparently attempting to bamboozle a High Court Judge and expecting to get away with it.
+This is not like the every day event of Bexley Conservatives lying on Twitter and hoping to fool a gullible population, it is a Bexley Councillor apparently attempting to bamboozle a High Court Judge and expecting to get away with it.

 She was not the only person involved in this business who Councillor Fothergill had arrested but the other lady did not take any action for libel.